Aetopia/Stonecutter/README.md

 Stonecutter defaults to the highest possible resolution supports, typically 0.5 ms.

-- You may configure the timer resolution for higher precision but requires intensive benchmarking.
+- You may configure the timer resolution for higher precision but that requires intensive benchmarking.

    - So for ease of use & simplicity sake, Stonecutter defaults to the highest possible resolution.